abedra/poff/README.md

-# Poff
+# Poff (Plain Old Feature Flags

-TODO: Write a gem description
+This gem is about as plain as they come.
+The point is to create a static feature flag gem that doesn't require any bindings, adapters, or database integration.

 ## Installation